tilt-dev/tilt.build/blog/_posts/2021-08-17-write-more-bash.md

 This API platform allows teams to create very complex, robust features.
 But few people appreciate that you can also use it to build simple, hacky features!

+Tilt is built on top of the Kubernetes API server.
+So we can use these hacky features too.
+To contribute to Tilt, you don't have to worry about getting code into `main`, or sending pull requests, or asking for review, or breaking existing code.
+You can can write it in any language you want.

 A few weeks ago [L](https://twitter.com/ellenkorbes) asked if we could add a cancel button to the Tilt UI to kill a running local server.
 And I realized that you could